-Solar incentives might be offered by your local utility company, the federal government or the Illinois government.
-The large number of available incentives has helped nationwide use of solar energy increase greatly in the last 15 years.
-Call your local solar panel installation expert today to find out more information and to save the most money possible on a solar system for your Clarendon Hills home.
+Solar incentives can be offered by your local utility company, the federal government or the Illinois government.
+The large number of available solar incentives has helped nationwide use of solar energy increase greatly in the last 15 years.
+Your local Clarendon Hills solar panel installer can provide you with more details about which incentives you can apply for, and get you on track to switch to renewable energy today.

 EcoWatch's Clarendon Hills, IL Solar Incentives FAQs